Radiation therapy, also known as radiotherapy is a type of treatment

 ● Before cancer surgery, in order to shrink a tumor – this is called neoadjuvant therapy

 ● After cancer surgery, in order to stop the growth of any remaining cancer cells – this is called adjuvant therapy

 ● In combination with chemotherapy

-● In cases of advanced cancer, in order alleviate certain symptoms
+● In cases of advanced cancer, in order to alleviate certain symptoms

 ● Radiation therapy for breast cancer